Halo Beriti Ethiopia

 Dark chocolate, fresh elderflower, and milk chocolate are complemented by mild, fresh bergamot.
 This Halo Beriti cup shows mellow, delicate fruit-like sweetness with balanced acidity, creating a smooth and refined profile.

-This coffee is composed of native Ethiopian heirloom varieties (Grade 1) rather than a single traceable cultivar.
+This coffee is composed of native Ethiopian heirloom varieties (Grade 1).
 These indigenous varieties contribute to the coffee’s complexity, balance, and nuanced flavour expression.

 The Producer